Welcome to Daisy Vision Counselling with Yvonne – caring support to bring hope and purpose again

 Hello, I'm Yvonne.

-I'm an accredited counsellor and grief coach based in Matlock.
+I'm an accredited counsellor and grief coach based in Matlock, and work online and in-person.
 I offer warm, grounded support for men and women, young adults, children, and families navigating grief, change, relationship strain, and the emotional challenges that life brings.
+I help my clients understand emotions such as anger, guilt, anxiety and stress and support them as together we work on coping mechanisms, and even looking at the root cause of these problems.

-Counselling for grief due to life's changes, anger management, anxiety and stress ...
+Counselling for anger management, relationship issues, anxiety and stress

 My main areas of grief counselling are: